 Adding your own lights to your tree gives you greater flexibility.
 You can feature as many lights as you wish, and you can choose styles and colours that create interesting effects.
 Better still, you will be able to change your lights in the future when the mood takes you.

 Christmas is an expensive time and it would be unwise to blow all of your festive budget on your tree.
 Choose a tree that you can comfortably afford and remember to allow for the cost of lights and decorations if you need them.
-You can save money by selecting a tree of a size that suits the amount of decorations that you already have, and which complements their look.
+You can save money by selecting a tree of a size that suits the number of decorations that you already have, and which complements their look.
 It’s also worth thinking about whether your budget will have to stretch to a second tree for another room.

 Maybe you would struggle to accommodate a Christmas tree in your home or perhaps you fancy designing a unique or contemporary look.
 There are alternatives to artificial Christmas trees which would be stylish additions to your home.
 Bare trees are excellent choices.
 These are smaller decorative features with no needles which are usually pre-lit.
-They can be suitable for displaying indoors or outside and can imbue your rooms with a subtle yet festive ambiance.
+They can be suitable for displaying indoors or outside and can imbue your rooms with a subtle yet festive ambience.

 What goes up must come down!
 Always hang on to your boxes as you will need them for storage when it’s time to pack everything away.
 You could use other boxes but your tree and baubles are guaranteed to fit in their original boxes.